dmtuominen22/team-profile-generator/README.md

   https://github.com/dmtuominen22/team-profile-generator

 ## Website
-  It is not deployed to a URL
+  It is not deployed to a URL but the URL for the published page is https://dmtuominen22.github.io/team-profile-generator/

 ## Languages
   JavaScript, HTML, CSS, jQuery, Bootstrap, Node, jest